OperationCode/front-end/README.md

 If you're no stranger to React applications and the JavaScript ecosystem:

-Recommended Versions of tools used within the repo:
+Recommended versions of tools used within the repo:

-Node @ 8.11.3 LTS
+* Node @ 8.11.3 LTS
-Yarn@1.7.0 or greater
+* Yarn @ 1.7.0 or greater
-Git @2.17.1 or greater
+* Git @ 2.17.1 or greater

 ## Github workflow